 An incredible number of businesses that spend time and money building their omni-channel service fail to take the last step – testing it out.

 Oftentimes, the customer service software you use to create your omni-channel experience will let you know which areas are performing well and which areas need some improvement – giving you a solid overall picture.

 However, there’s nothing like initiating a live chat or posting a tweet and waiting to assess the speed and quality of the response, as well as discover if things are running smoothly or not.

 Omni-channel customer service is an effective solution for forward-thinking businesses.

 However, don’t underestimate the human touch that ties it all together.
 In fact, well-trained staff that can timely address customer concerns and deliver a positive image of your brand is the key ingredient to providing top-notch customer service.

 Remember – no matter which channels you choose to use in customer service, the priority is, and always will be, to provide a helpful and honest experience that will continue to grow the relationship with your customers.

 If you’re looking for a software that can help you improve the omni-channel customer service experience, then you may want to consider SuperOffice Service.

-SuperOffice Service helps you to communicate with your customers via live chat, email and social media.
+SuperOffice Service helps you to communicate with your customers via live chat, email, web-based customer portal and online forms.
+You can also connect and capture dialogue from most other social media channels using apps like Zapier.
 With our web-based customer portal, you can also provide self-service options in a mobile friendly user-interface.

 All correspondence and interaction history is stored in our GDPR compliant CRM system, so whatever channel your customers use, no conversation is lost.